-Stéphane Grenier is a former member of the Canadian Military who retired as a Lieutenant Colonel after serving for just over 29 years.
-He participated in several Canadian missions overseas, most notably nine months in Rwanda in 1994/95 and six months in Kandahar, Afghanistan in 2007, as well as numerous shorter deployments to Cambodia, Kuwait, the Arabian Gulf, Lebanon, and Haiti, to name a few.
+Stéphane Grenier is a nationally known mental health innovator, advocate, speaker and entrepreneur who was appointed to the Order of Canada in 2018.
+He retired from the Canadian military as a Lieutenant Colonel after serving 29 years.
+He participated in several overseas missions, most notably nine months in Rwanda in 1994/95, and six months in Kandahar, Afghanistan in 2007.

-In the spring of 2012, he retired from the military and created Mental Health Innovations Consulting (MHIC) in order to dedicate his full attention to developing non clinical mental health interventions as a complement to traditional clinical care.
+In the spring of 2012, he retired from the military and created Mental Health Innovations (MHI), a social enterprise dedicated to developing non-clinical mental health interventions as a complement to traditional clinical care.
+More recently, in 2016 he launched a second company to implement and deliver peer support services within in-patient mental health units at the provincial health care system level.